 Game Changing Incidents

-There are 4 in-match occurrences that have been deemed to be game changing incidents that trigger the guidance of VAR.
-These include goals, penalty decisions, direct red card incidents, and mistaken identity.
-In any scenario involving an incident of this kind, the head referee reserves the right to call for VAR, or VAR can advise to the ref that further review should be undertaken.
+There are four in-match occurrences that have been deemed to be game-changing incidents that trigger the guidance of VAR: goals, penalty decisions, direct red card incidents, and mistaken identity.
+In any scenario involving an incident of this kind, the head referee reserves the right to call for VAR, or VAR can advise the ref that further review should be undertaken.

-Often a very subjective and controversial topic of soccer matches, the awarding of a penalty kick can entirely change the momentum of a soccer match, thus earning the title as a game changing incident.
-Intervention of VAR relating to a penalty kick can be summoned in various scenarios, including anything that could be reason to disallow or award a penalty that was unclear or missed during the fast-paced gameplay.
+Often a very controversial topic of soccer matches, the awarding of a penalty kick can entirely change the momentum of a soccer match.
+VAR can thus be used to clear up confusion around certain calls or catch penalties that were missed due to the speed of regular gameplay.
 Some of these situations include a double touch by the kicker, encroachment by other players or the goalkeeper, and feigning at the time of the kick.

-Having a player get sent off in a match presents a vast advantage for the other team, and is thus a clear match changing event.
-VAR can be used to assure that no wrong decisions are made when discerning whether a player deserves to be shown a red card or not.
-Subjective variables include the severity of the foul, where the foul took place, and the perceived intention of the offense.
+Having a player get sent off in a match presents a vast advantage for the other team.
+VAR can be used to assure that no wrong decisions are made when discerning whether a player deserves a red card.
+Subjective variables that the VAR could inspect include the severity of the foul, where the foul took place, and the perceived intention of the offense.